Date: Last updated on January 22, 2021

 (e.g., 0.8 x 20% revenue drop= 16% base CEWS rate)

-* In Periods 5 and 6, employers who would have been better off in the CEWS design in Periods 1 to 4 would be eligible for a 75% wage subsidy if they have a revenue decline of 30% or more.
+* In Periods 5 and 6, employers who would have been better off in the CEWS design in Periods 1 to 4 are eligible for a 75% wage subsidy if they have a revenue decline of 30% or more.

-A top-up CEWS of up to 25% would be available to employers that were the most adversely impacted by the pandemic.
+A top-up CEWS of up to 25% (35% for Periods 11 to 13) is available to employers that were the most adversely impacted by the pandemic.

-Generally, an eligible employer’s top-up CEWS would be determined based on the revenue drop experienced when comparing revenues in the preceding 3 months to the same months in the prior year.
-Under the alternative approach to the calculation of baseline revenues, an eligible employer’s top-up CEWS would be determined based on the revenue drop experienced when comparing average monthly revenue in the preceding 3 months to the average monthly revenue in January and February 2020.
+For Periods 5 to 7, generally, an eligible employer’s top-up CEWS is determined based on the revenue drop experienced when comparing revenues in the preceding 3 months to the same months in the prior year.
+Under the alternative approach to the calculation of baseline revenues, an eligible employer’s top-up CEWS is determined based on the revenue drop experienced when comparing average monthly revenue in the preceding 3 months to the average monthly revenue in January and February 2020.

 If an employer had $600,000 in revenue between April 1 and June 30, 2019, and $210,000 in revenue between April 1 and June 30, 2020, the employer would have a 3-month revenue drop of 65%.
 Under the alternative approach, if an employer had $400,000 in revenue between January 1 and February 29, 2020 (average monthly revenue of $200,000), and $210,000 in revenue between April 1 and June 30, 2020 (average monthly revenue of $70,000), the employer would have a 3-month revenue drop of 65%.

-As with the base CEWS rate, the top-up CEWS rate would apply to remuneration of up to $1,129 per week.
-The top-up CEWS rate for selected average revenue drop levels is illustrated in the table 2 below.
+As with the base CEWS rate, the top-up CEWS rate applies to remuneration of up to $1,129 per week.
+The top-up CEWS rate for selected average revenue drop levels is illustrated in the tables 2 and 3 below.

 70% and over